Introduction – Ireland’s “Magnificent” Seven

 During this time, Balfe shared the stage in leading roles with such immortal as, Henriette Sontag, Maria Malibran and his teacher, Bordogni.
 His cosmopolitan style, language skills, (he had quickly learned to speak French and Italian) and professional music skills helped him build strong friendships throughout his lifetime.

-He partnered with Maria Malibran in Rossini’s Otello (role of Iago) at La Scala Milan and in Bellini’s La Sonnambula (role of Rodolfo) in Venice.
-During this period he composed and had performed three opera— for Palermo, Pavia and Milan.
-In Milan he first met and later married Lina Roser, in Lugano, Swizerland.
-She was a young soprano of Austrian parentage who was a fine singer She had studied with one of Mozart’s sons in Milan in the later 1820′s.
-Her father, Franz de Paula Roser was a composer (60 works for the stage) and theatre manager in Vienna and elswhere.
-He was living in Pest (Budapest) when Lina (Magdelina) was born in 1810.
+Roser was a young soprano of Austrian parentage who was a fine singer She had studied with one of Mozart’s sons (Karl Mozart) in Milan in the later 1820’s.
+Her father, Franz de Paula Roser was a composer (60 works for the stage) and theatre manager in Vienna and elsewhere.
+He was living in Pest (Budapest) when Lina (Madelina) was born in 1810.
 As a boy, he had studied for a short period with Mozart.
 His father Johann Roser and Mozart were friend.

 Balfe and his wife and their young daughter, Louisa arrived back in London in May 1835 as part of a visiting Italian troupe of singers from Milan.
 His initial success as a composer in London took place some months later with the premiere of his opera, The Siege of Rochelle in October 1835 at the Theatre Royal, Drury Lane.
 The opera ran for over 70 nights with great success.
 The work was an overnight sensation with its Italian style and memorable melodies.
 It launched Balfe’s career.